frimtec/pikett-assist/README.md

 #### Supervise signal strength
 Defines whether the signal strength is supervised or not.
+In case the battery level falls below 10% the check interval is reduced in favour of a longer remaining term.

 #### Minimal signal strength
 Defines the lowest accepted signal strength level.